openca/composite/README.md

 # compositecrypto.github.io

-Composite Crypto Standard Website for
+Composite Crypto Standard Website to collect, explain, and promote the use of Hybrid cryptography in the real world.